Azrubael/EPAM-GCP/WORKFLOW.md

     $ terraform init
     $ terraform fmt && terraform validate
     $ terraform plan
+# If prompted, enter the details for the instance creation as shown below:
+var.instance_name: myinstance
+var.instance_zone: my_zone

     $ terraform apply

 # If prompted, enter the details for the instance creation as shown below: